Instructions for modifying/creating a SIP Server Table entry are below. To add a SIP Server table, see Managing SIP Server Tables.

 Specifies an IP address or Fully Qualified Domain Name (FQDN) to which this Signaling Group sends SIP messages.

 If an FQDN is configured all the associated servers are included and used according to the server selection configuration element.

 Specifies the port number to which SIP messages are sent.

 Specifies the protocol to use for sending SIP messages.
 Valid entry: UDP, TCP, or TLS.
 Depending upon the entry you select, different configuration options are available.
 These are noted where necessary.

-If TLS is selected from the Protocol field, this specifies the TLS profile the server will use for secure SIP messages.
+If TLS is selected in the Protocol field, this specifies the TLS profile this server will use for secure SIP messages.

 This field is populated automatically when you add a SIP Server table entry and select DNS-SRV Lookup from the SIP Server drop down box.
 DNS SRV enables the SBC to populate SIP server entries in the SIP Server Table based on SRV records (specified by domain, service, and protocol supported).
 SIP entries are updated automatically as servers change and become available/unavailable.